KI7MT/wspr-analytics/experiments/README.md

 - Install Python package requirments
 - Runs the test scripts

-Here are the exact commands to run.
+Here are the `Bash` commands I used to run the tests.

 ```bash
 # change the download location to whatever you prefer